 “You aren’t here as part of a team, and you don’t work for Raknian.
 Who did you say your employers were, sweetness?" said Xan, mimicking the elf’s tone with Liberty.
 Drake nodded in agreement, still watching Tirra.

 The elf turned toward Xan, speaking to Liberty.
 “Oh, isn’t he a charmer,” she said brightly.
-“I did not, of course, say, though I imagine you have rightly inferred our extralegal nature.”
+“I did not, of course, say.
+Though I imagine you have rightly inferred our extralegal nature.”
 Liberty feigned a gasp at the very notion.

 “Fair enough.
-And what guarantee would we have that you would not simply disappear with our stake in the bet.
+And what guarantee would we have that you would not simply disappear with our stake in the bet?
 We will be on lockdown for plenty of time for you to disappear.
 You are very extraordinary, Tirra, but that doesn’t mean I trust you.”
 Xan grinned.

-She looks at him appraisingly and then smiled sincerely.
+She looked at him appraisingly then smiled sincerely.
 “Direct.
 You are wise to be cautious, of course.
 Let us say that my employer has taken an interest in your budding mercantile empire, and that we consider this both a gesture of good faith and an investment in your future.”
 Her eyes exuded Elven Mystery.